 Rebate amounts and program requirements are subject to change without notice.
-All homes are subject to inspection and usage data analyzed by participating in energy efficiency programs.
+All homes or businesses are subject to inspection and usage data analyzed by participating in energy efficiency programs.
+Any rebates will be applied to past due amounts owed CPI before payment is issued.

 Duct Sealing and System Certification Rebates